QI

 WindowWinsLossesClassifiedAccuracy

-Table 4 · Directional accuracy by window (expected_direction up/down only).
+Table 4 · Directional accuracy by window (expected_direction up/down only), all-time through 28 June 2026.
 Neutral and no_data are excluded from the denominator.

 Interpretation

-A near-50% directional rate is not a failure to be explained away — it is the honest shape of the product.
-Quorum Index detects where structure is moving; it does not call which way.
+A near-even directional rate is not a failure to be explained away — it is the honest shape of the product.
+Quorum Index detects where structure is moving; the directional information it does carry is narrow and concentrated, not a general ability to call which way.
 We report the number plainly because hiding it would forfeit the one thing that makes the whole record worth trusting.

 04